 Q. If a patient needs records after the clinic is closed, how can they request the records?

 To make this request, simply download and complete this Request for Medical Records.
-You may also reach out to the customer care center at (914) 251-4151 or email@example.com and one of our patient care representatives will be happy to help you.
+You may also email us at firstname.lastname@example.org and one of our patient care representatives will be happy to help you.